canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

       </div>

-Recommendation: change table titles so that recommendations are visible on first glance.
+Recommendation: change list titles so that recommendations are visible on first glance.